 The groundwater flow model was calibrated using annual average hydraulic heads from 63 different shallow wells measured in 2015 along the cross section (not shown on Figure).
-The calibration shows a good match between simulated and observed hydraulic heads as demonstrated in Fig. 4.
+The calibration shows a good match between simulated and observed hydraulic heads as demonstrated in Figure 4.
 The comparison results show that the fit to observed hydraulic heads is better in the loess plain (including Zone 3, 4, 5) with the maximum deviation less than 0.8 m, while relative poor in the alluvial fan (Zone 2) with the maximum deviation less than 5 m.
 The deviation in the loess plain is mainly caused by the heterogeneity and anisotropy in lithology (Gu et al., 2017).
 The relative large deviation in results within the alluvial fan is most likely attributed to the steep hydraulic gradient (Islam et al., 2017) and larger seasonal fluctuation of hydraulic heads.
 Over the whole study area, the RMSE (Root Mean Squared Error) is only 1.57 m, therefore, the calibrated model can be used to reveal the groundwater flow pattern.

 The estimated hydraulic parameters are shown in Table 3.
 The estimated values of Kh are 56.3 m/d for gravel sand, 13.7 m/d for sand, 0.62 m/d for sandy silt, 0.13 m/d for silt and 0.001 m/d for clay.
 The anisotropy ratio of Kh/Kv was estimated as 10 for gravel sand and sand, and 5 for sandy silt, silt and clay.
 These parameters are effective values under the assumption of homogeneity in each layer.
 The water budget analysis indicates a dynamic equilibrium state with the equilibrium difference of 0.62%.
 Springs are the dominant discharge form, followed by evaporation and lake discharge, accounting for 76.81%, 22.44% and 1.37%, respectively.